 Since the treatment is personalized for each patient, the cost of CoolSculpting varies based on the patient and their goals.
 Find out the price of CoolSculpting on our blog post, "How much does CoolSculpting cost?"
-Because CoolSculpting is an elective cosmetic procedure, it’s typically not covered by insurance companies.
+Because CoolSculpting is an elective medical aesthetic procedure, it’s typically not covered by insurance companies.
 To determine the cost of treatment, it is best to get an assessment by a CoolSculpting provider.
-You can find one, here!
+You can find one here!

 If I Have a Medical Condition, Can I Still Have a CoolSculpting Treatment?